3 Measurements for Well-Fitting Glasses

 Frame Height

 Are your glasses for single-vision correction or multifocal, including bifocal, trifocal, and progressive vision correction?
-Knowing this can dictate what size frame you need.
 The frame height — the distance from the top of the frames near your browline to the bottom part near your cheeks — is particularly important if you wear multifocal lenses.
+The shorter the frame, the more these shared areas are reduced in space.
+What can result from this is limited vision for all areas.

 Multifocal lenses divide the vision into different zones.
 For instance, bifocal lenses allow you to see better up close for reading and distance.
 The lower half of the lens corrects for up-close vision, while the upper half corrects for distance vision.